ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/27_Communications/275116 PA and Mass Notification.md

       1. National Electrical Code
    1. National Fire Protection Association
    1. SYSTEM DESCRIPTION
-   1. Paging may be initiated to all speakers in the building, and integrated with the NREL site wide paging system.
+   1. Paging may be initiated to all speakers in the building, and integrated with the Owner site wide paging system.
 Pages shall be of the volume set on the amplifier.
 Local volume controls shall not affect paging.
 1. SUBMITTALS
    1. Furnish submittals which shall include but not be limited to the following:
       1. Product data:
          1. Manufacturers descriptive literature of each type of product with descriptive specifications, engineering data sheets.
 These items are to be submitted with the bid.